 We’re at the end of a very long pipeline

 The county has relied on Colorado River water since 1946.
-The San Diego region has significantly increased control over those supplies with the historic Quantification Settlement Agreement of 2003.
-These highly reliable supplies include a water conservation and transfer agreement with the Imperial Irrigation District and water conserved by lining long stretches of the All-American and Coachella canals.
+The San Diego region secured its own highly reliable conserved Colorado River supplies with the historic Quantification Settlement Agreement of 2003.
+These locally controlled supplies include a water conservation and transfer agreement with the Imperial Irrigation District and water conserved by lining long stretches of the All-American and Coachella canals.

 The county also receives imported water from the Sacramento-San Joaquin Bay-Delta via the State Water Project.
-While water from the Bay-Delta is a critical resource, San Diego County is reducing reliance on it consistent with the State law.
+Water from the Bay-Delta is a critical resource and San Diego County is reducing reliance on it consistent with the State law.

 Imported Water Sources

 The Water Authority joined the Metropolitan Water District of Southern California in late 1946, gaining a connection to the Colorado River.
 Water from the river reached San Vicente Reservoir near Lakeside a year later, via San Diego Pipeline 1 and the Colorado River Aqueduct.

 Water from Northern California comes via the State Water Project and MWD.
 The Sacramento-San Joaquin Bay-Delta is the hub of the State Water Project.
 Efforts have been made in recent years to address the Bay-Delta’s complex environmental and water supply challenges.